marghoobsuleman/hashtagcms/readme.md

 ## Recent change logs [more...](changelog.md)

+#v1.5.2 Changes
+- General: When you edit a new site in the backend, the frontend breaks in the same browser due to a global scope issue.
+Fixed.

 #v1.5.1 Changes
 - Sort module parse id to int.
 We don’t need to do that.
 Fixed.
 - Improved routing and logging